How to Build a Shower - Framing and Plumbing

 Once the floor joist blocking is complete, sheath the sub-floor with 3/4″ exterior grade plywood.
-I used a single layer under the shower pan and two layers under the to-be-tiled area of the bathroom floor.
+I used two layers under the to-be-tiled area of the bathroom floor and shower pan.

 Install the plywood with the grain pattern perpendicular to the joists.
 When installing the first layer of plywood, ensure that the plywood joints fall directly over joists or blocking.
 Screw the first layer of plywood into the joists and blocking at 6″ intervals at the edges and 8″ intervals in the field of each sheet.

 Install the second layer of plywood to offset the seams of the first plywood layer and the joists by at least 2″.
 Spread a continuous layer of exterior grade construction adhesive between the first and second layer of plywood before fastening.